Mathematics Alumni in Business/Finance/Investment Banking Careers

 Meghan Cary ’10

-I graduated from SMC in 2010 with a Physics Major and Math Minor.
+I graduated from Saint Michael's in 2010 with a Physics Major and Math Minor.
 Unsure of where I wanted to go for a career I fell into banking and stayed there until I completed an MBA at Plymouth State University in 2012.
 I am now the Account Administrator for the Division of Medical Sciences at Harvard Medical School in Boston.
 Here I work setting up student funding, establishing fellowship accounts and keeping the general ledger.
 I also process reimbursements and payments to students, faculty and staff.
 In my first year at Harvard I collected over $1 million in overdue invoices, some were over 3 years past due!

 Working in the Cashiers Office and being the Secretary of Finance for the Student Associate at Saint Michael’s College prepared me well for this type of work.
 I was able to use my learned intuition and skills to adapt to my new environment as well as learn new tasks quickly.
 Having a solid background in math has taught me a different perspective from others who have come from either business or the humanities.
 I surprisingly use ideas from calculus weekly!
 I consistently bring new ideas to my department about how to improve our systems and some have started taking effect!
 In my spare time, I am the producer for a local theater company called Spotlight Playhouse.
 I was frequently on stage growing up, so it is a change to see how things work behind the curtain.
 I use many math skills while balancing our budgets and working through fundraising campaigns!
 I am proud to have come from a small liberal arts college where I was able to gain confidence in myself and my work.